ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 In other words, an asset's state builds up as events are received.
 This pattern allows  creation or update events like `createAsset` or `updateAsset` to carry any combination of the writable properties of the state.

-> Note that events received by the `updateAsset` function will redirect to the `createAsset` function if the asset is not found.
-This is the default behavior in this contract and can be shut off with this message:
+> Events received by the `updateAsset` function will automatically redirect to the `createAsset` function by default if the asset is not found.
+This behavior can be changed (as in toggled off or on) with this message:

 >``` go
 {